Introduction

 Question: How hard is it to collimate a telescope?

-Answer: Collimation is the act of aligning all components of a telescope so that light may be focused to its highest possible focus.
+Answer: Collimation is aligning all of a telescope’s components so that light may be focused to its highest possible focus.
 At some point, all telescopes must be collimated.
 However, for some people, this duty is simple, while for others, it is a little more difficult.

-Answer: Because of its specific optic design, buying a refractor is a better alternative.
-This photograph captures deep space objects like galaxies and nebulae.
+Answer: A refractor is a better alternative because of its specific optical design.
+This photograph captures deep-space objects like galaxies and nebulae.
 The better thing will be if you got some interest in brighter astronomical objects.

 Final Verdict

-This is all I have to say about your question: why do I see crosshairs in my telescope.
-Now, you know the reason behind crosshairs.
+This is all I have to say about your question: why do I see crosshairs in my telescope?
+Now, you know the reason behind the crosshairs.

 Also, the secondary mirror is held by the spider vanes.
 They resemble crosshairs.